 VA has several tools available for community providers that help support the continuity of care Veterans receive, including HealthShare Referral Manager, Community Viewer, and Virtru Pro.

-HealthShare Referral Manager (HSRM) is an electronic community-wide health record VA uses to generate referrals and authorizations.
-HSRM allows VA and community providers to better manage community care referrals and authorizations.
-It uses a standardized referral and authorization process based on clinical and business rules.
+HealthShare Referral Manager (HSRM) is a secure, web-based system VA uses to generate and transfer referrals and authorizations to community providers.
+HSRM allows community providers and VA to better manage community care referrals and authorizations using a standardized process based on clinical and business rules.

-HSRM reduces turnaround time for processing referrals, providing care, submitting claims, and receiving payment.
-Community providers can access HSRM to manage referrals assigned to their network, improving information sharing such as:
+In addition, HSRM reduces turnaround time for processing referrals, providing care, submitting claims, and receiving payment.
+Community providers can access HSRM to manage referrals assigned to their facility, thus improving information sharing.

 Frequently Asked Questions about HSRM

-No, HSRM will be provided at no cost to community providers.
+No, there is no cost to community providers to use HSRM.
 It is a web-based application that simply requires internet access.
-VA purchased HSRM because its user-friendly and streamlined interface makes the community provider/VA partnership easier and more convenient.

 No, community providers do not need to be part of the Community Care Network (CCN) to use HSRM.
-Once HSRM is online, VA encourages all community providers who serve Veterans to use it for all episodes of care.
+VA encourages all community providers who serve Veterans to use HSRM for all episodes of care.

 Yes, VA can refer a patient to a community provider who is listed in VA’s Provider Profile Management System (PPMS) by using the offline referral form in HSRM.
-VA facility community care staff create the referral in HSRM and then print and send it to the provider, manually.
-The provider’s preferred method of communication (e.g., fax, email) is logged in HSRM under the notes field for reference.
+VA facility community care staff create the referral in HSRM, print, and then manually send it to the provider.
+The provider’s preferred method of communication (e.g., fax, email) is logged into HSRM under the notes field for reference.